CECTC/dbpack-doc/en-us/getting_started.md

 ## Build

 Go to the code directory and run `make build-local` to compile.
-Once complete, the corresponding binary will be generated under the `dist` folder.
+Once completed, the corresponding binary will be generated under the `dist` folder.

 ## Docker Image